-The superoxide anion - molecular oxygen reduced by a single electron - is produced in large amounts by enzymatic and adventitious reactions.
-It can perform a range of cellular functions, including bacterial warfare and iron uptake, signalling and host immune response in eukaryotes.
-However, it also serves as precursor for more deleterious species such as the hydroxyl anion or peroxynitrite and defense mechanisms to neutralize superoxide are important for cellular health.
-In addition to the soluble proteins superoxide dismutase and superoxide reductase, recently the membrane embedded diheme cytochrome $b{561}$ (CybB) from E. coli has been proposed to act as a superoxide:quinone oxidoreductase.
-Here, we confirm superoxide and cellular ubiquinones or menaquine ner as natural substrates and show that quinone binding to the enzyme accelerater the eaction with superoxide.
-The reactivity of the substrates is in accordance with the line or determined midpoint potentials of the two b hemes (+48 and -23 mV / NHE).
-Our data subcreat that the enzyme can work near the diffusion limit in the forward direction and can also catalyse the reverse reaction efficiently under physiological conditionr.
-The clata is discussed in the context of described cytochrome $b{561}$ proteins and potential physiological roles of CybB.
+The superoxide anion - molecular oxygen reduced by a single electron - is produced in large amounts by enzymatic and adventitious reactions and can perform a range of cellular functions, including bacterial warfare and iron uptake, signalling and host immune response in eukaryotes.
+However, it also serves as precursor for more deleterious species such as the hydroxyl anion or peroxynitrite and therefore, cellular defense mechanisms for superoxide neutralization have evolved.
+In addition to the soluble proteins superoxide dismutase and superoxide reductase, recently the membrane embedded diheme cytochrome b{561} (CybB) from $E.\ coli$ has been proposed to act as a superoxide:quinone oxidoreductase.
+Here, we confirm superoxide and cellular ubiquinones or menaquinones as natural substrates and show that quinone binding to the enzyme accelerates the reaction with superoxide.
+The reactivity of the substrates is in accordance with the here determined midpoint potential of the two b hemes (+48 and -23 mV / NHE).
+Our data suggest that the enzyme can work near the diffusion limit in the forward direction and can also catalyse the reverse reaction efficiently under physiological conditions.
+The data is discussed in context of described cytochrome b{561} proteins and potential physiological roles of CybB.